 Taking the shedding issue at face value, you’d probably be advised to either exfoliate more (whether with a physical exfoliating scrub or a chemical scrub meant to loosen “sticky” skin cells, like an Alpha Hydroxy Acid scrub).

 KP is an INTERNAL problem that manifests EXTERNALLY.
-Usually, it’s a sign of vitamin A deficiency, but even that can be a manifestation of other things.
+Often, it’s a sign of vitamin A deficiency, but even that can be a manifestation of other things.
 Using only external strategies – like exfoliation – won’t tackle the root issue!

 Here’s what you might need to address.
 Which one (or which ones) apply to you?
 Strategize accordingly!